-A critical mission of the University of West Florida (UWF) is to promote a vibrant academic atmosphere in which students not only receive a well-rounded education, but learn to become productive and ethical members of society.
+A critical mission of the University of West Florida ("UWF" or the "University") is to promote a vibrant academic atmosphere in which students not only receive a well-rounded education, but learn to become productive and ethical members of society.
 University students are encouraged to think critically about issues that affect us all, carry themselves with integrity, develop a sense of ethical responsibility as well as treat others in a manner in which they wish to be treated.
-As such, the University of West Florida represents a community that values the basic tenets of: responsibility, integrity, scholarship, creativity, diversity, excellence and care.
+In addition, students have a duty to care for others in the University community, on or off campus, by rendering aid and seeking help from appropriate medical, emergency, or University staff members during a moment of need.
+This duty is an expectation at the University and will becommonly referred to as "The Good Samaritan Policy."
+As such, Tthe University of West Florida represents a community that values the basic tenets of: responsibility, integrity, scholarship, creativity, diversity, excellence, and care.
 It is hoped that after students graduate, they apply the knowledge acquired during their tenure at UWF into their professional and personal lives.
-To help accomplish these objectives, the University of West Florida has drafted a Student Code of Conduct that is structured so that, as members of the UWF community, students are informed of their required roles and responsibilities, the rights that pertain to them, as well as how the Student Code of Conduct is administered.
+To help accomplish these objectives, UWF the University of West Florida has a Student Code of Conduct ("Conduct Code") that is structured so that, as members of the UWF community, students are informed of their required roles and responsibilities, the rights that pertain to them, as well as how the Student Code of Conduct is administered.

-University students and student organizations are expected to uphold appropriate standards of behavior and to respect the rights and privileges of others.
-This Student Code of Conduct applies to individual students as well as student organizations.
-All students and student organizations are expected to conduct themselves in accordance with all federal, state and local laws, and Board of Governors and University regulations, and policies.
+University students and student organizations/groups are expected to uphold appropriate standards of behavior and to respect the rights and privileges of others.
+This Student Code of Conduct applies to individual students as well as student organizations/groups.
+All students and student organizations/groups are expected to conduct themselves in accordance with all federal, state and local laws, and Board of Governors and University regulations, and policies.

 The University is committed to ensuring that all students, faculty and staff are treated with dignity and respect.
-The University affirms its desire to maintain a learning and living environment for all students that is free from all forms of unlawful discrimination, harassment and retaliation.
-All members of the University community are responsible for ensuring that their conduct does not discriminate, harass or retaliate against others, and are to cooperate in maintaining a climate where discrimination, harassment and retaliation are not tolerated.
+UWF The University affirms its desire to maintain a learning and living environment for all students that is free from all forms of unlawful discrimination, harassment and retaliation.
+All members of the University community are responsible for ensuring that their conduct does not discriminate, harass or retaliate against others, and are to cooperate in maintaining a climate where discrimination, harassment and retaliation are not tolerated, while respecting the First Amendment rights of others.

-In keeping with the University of West Florida's values, any sanctions imposed are for the purposes of restoring the standards of the University community, educating students and student organizations about the seriousness of their action(s), promoting civility and positive growth, while maintaining the safety and integrity of the University community.
+In keeping with the UWF's University of West Florida's-values, any sanctions imposed are for the purposes of restoring the standards of the University community, educating students and student organizations/groups about the seriousness of their action(s), promoting civility and positive growth, while maintaining the safety and integrity of the University community.

-The Student Code of Conduct applies to all UWF campuses, UWF Sponsored programs, including international and exchange programs and to off-campus conduct.
+The Student Code of Conduct applies to all UWF campuses, UWF Sponsored programs, including international and exchange programs, and to off-campus conduct.

-The University of West Florida President delegates administration of the Student Code of Conduct to the Vice President for Student Affairs, who delegates portions of the administration of the Student Code of Conduct to the Dean of Students, who may further delegate these responsibilities to other appropriate staff.
-All references to the Vice President for Student Affairs or Dean of Students in this Code also refer to his or her designee(s).
+The University of West Florida President delegates administration of the Student Code of Conduct to the Vice President of Academic Engagement and Student Affairs Enrollment and Student Affairs, who delegates portions of the administration of the Student Code of Conduct to the Dean of Students, who may further delegate these responsibilities to other appropriate staff.
+All references to the Vice President of Academic Engagement Enrollment and Student Affairs or Dean of Students in this Conduct Code also refer to that individual's his or her designee(s).

-The Student Code of Conduct shall be reviewed, at minimum, every three years under the direction of the Vice President for Student Affairs by a committee composed of at least 50% students appointed by the student body president.
+The Student Code of Conduct shall be reviewed, at minimum, every three years under the direction of the Vice President of Academic EngagementEnrollment and Student Affairs by a committee composed of at least 50% students appointed by the student governmentbody president.